kubernetes-sigs/external-dns/docs/tutorials/azure.md

  '{"spec": {"template": {"metadata": {"labels": {\"azure.workload.identity/use\": \"true\"}}}}}'
 ```

-NOTE: it's also possible to specify (or override) ClientID through `UserAssignedIdentityID` field in `azure.json`.
+NOTE: it's also possible to specify (or override) ClientID through `userAssignedIdentityID` field in `azure.json`.

 NOTE: make sure the pod is restarted whenever you make a configuration change.